Alessandro-Dodon/inflation_forecast/README.md

 # Inflation Forecasting with ML

 This updated university group project focuses on forecasting inflation using various time series techniques.
-The dataset (FRED-MD) is provided by the Federal Reserve Bank of St. Louis, a trusted authority in macroeconomic data.
+The dataset (`FRED-MD`) is provided by the Federal Reserve Bank of St. Louis, a trusted authority in macroeconomic data.

-> **Note:** The code is being updated to be more precise and efficient in terms of data processing and model implementation.
+> **Note:** The code is being updated to improve data processing precision and model implementation efficiency.

 ## Methodology

-The analysis covers multiple forecasting models, with a focus on both traditional and modern machine learning techniques.
+The analysis incorporates multiple forecasting models, balancing both traditional time series approaches and modern machine learning techniques.
 The key methods used include:

-**AR(1) Model**: A standard autoregressive model to capture inflation trends.
+- **AR(1) Model**: A standard autoregressive model to capture inflation trends.

-**Lasso Regression**: A regularization technique to improve model accuracy by selecting key predictors.
+- **Lasso Regression**: A regularization technique to improve model accuracy by selecting key predictors.

-**Ridge Regression**: Similar to Lasso but handles multicollinearity differently by shrinking coefficients.
+- **Ridge Regression**: Similar to Lasso but handles multicollinearity by shrinking coefficients.

-**Principal Component Regression (PCR)**: Reducing dimensionality in the dataset and using principal components for forecasting.
+- **Principal Component Regression (PCR)**: Reduces dimensionality in the dataset and uses principal components for forecasting.

-**Vector Autoregression (VAR)**: A multivariate time series model to capture relationships between inflation and macroeconomic indicators.
+- **Vector Autoregression (VAR)**: A multivariate time series model to capture relationships between inflation and macroeconomic indicators.

-**Random Forest (RF)**: A machine learning technique that captures complex, non-linear patterns for forecasting.
+- **Random Forest (RF)**: A machine learning method that captures complex, non-linear patterns for forecasting.

 ## Files

 ### `PreProcessing.R`
-- R script for data preparation, addressing autocorrelation issues, plotting time series graphs, removing missing values, and other essential preprocessing steps.
+- R script for data preparation, addressing autocorrelation issues, plotting time series graphs, handling missing values, and other essential preprocessing steps.

 ### `AR1.R`
-- Uses the AR(1) model, a baseline gold standard, as the benchmark for evaluating more complex models.
+- Implements the AR(1) model, serving as the baseline for evaluating more complex models.

 ### `Lasso.R`
-- Implements Lasso regression with regularization tuned through experimentation and inspired by referenced research.
+- Applies Lasso regression with regularization, tuned through experimentation and inspired by referenced research.

 ### `Ridge.R`
-- Applies Ridge regression to tackle multicollinearity, with parameters guided by insights from research papers.
+- Implements Ridge regression to address multicollinearity, with parameters guided by research insights.

 ### `PCR.R`
-- Performs Principal Component Regression (PCR), experimenting with different numbers of PCs to optimize performance.
+- Executes Principal Component Regression (PCR), experimenting with different numbers of principal components to optimize performance.

 ### `VAR.R`
-- Implements Vector Autoregression (VAR) models, including an application of PCA to address multicollinearity issues effectively.
+- Implements Vector Autoregression (VAR) models, including PCA to address multicollinearity issues effectively.

 ### `RandomForest.R`
-- Explores the use of Random Forests to capture non-linear relationships in the data.
+- Applies Random Forest models to capture non-linear relationships in the data.

 ### `Report.pdf`
-- A detailed report explaining the results, visualizations, and model comparisons.
+- A detailed report explaining the results, visualizations, and comparisons of the models.

 ### `current.csv`
-- Dataset used in the analysis, consisting of US monthly macroeconomic indicators from the Federal Reserve.
+- The dataset used in the analysis, containing US monthly macroeconomic indicators from the Federal Reserve.

 ## User Guide

-Download the `current.csv` file and place it in the same directory as the scripts.
+1. **Setup the Dataset**: Download the `current.csv` file and place it in the same directory as the scripts.
 The working directory is set to a relative path.

-Begin by running the `PreProcessing.R` script, as all other scripts depend on the preprocessed data.
-If you don’t have the `current.csv` file, you can either download it from this repository or directly from the [Federal Reserve Economic Data (FRED) database](https://www.stlouisfed.org/research/economists/mccracken/fred-databases) (choose the "monthly" dataset).
+   You can either download the dataset from this repository or directly from the [Federal Reserve Economic Data (FRED) database](https://www.stlouisfed.org/research/economists/mccracken/fred-databases) (ensure you select the "monthly" dataset).

+2. **Run the Scripts**: Start by executing the `PreProcessing.R` script, as all other scripts depend on the preprocessed data.

-If any required packages are missing, simply uncomment the `install.packages()` lines in the script to install them.
-Make sure that R is installed on your machine.
+3. **Install Required Packages**: If any required packages are missing, uncomment the `install.packages()` lines in the script to install them.

-Additionally, please note that since the script generates numerous plots, they are typically saved in the same directory.
-The script automatically handles the saving process for you.
+4. **Check Output**: The scripts generate various plots, which are automatically saved in the same directory as the script.

+Ensure that R is installed on your machine to run the scripts smoothly.